Pakistan

 14 days

-Travel through Northern Pakistan on a group tour combining mountain landscapes, cultural encounters, and historic sites.
-These trips are a great way to make new friends and share memorable experiences with fellow travelers.
-From the forts of Hunza to the Kalasha Valleys and Peshawar’s old city, this journey offers an authentic look into the region’s heritage, scenery, and remote traditions — with expert guidance and comfortable stays throughout.
+Travel through Northern Pakistan on a group tour combining mountain landscapes, local culture, cultural encounters and historic sites.
+Share memorable experiences and make new friends along the way.
+From the forts of Hunza to the Kalasha Valleys and Peshawar’s old city, discover authentic heritage, dramatic scenery and remote traditions, with expert guidance and comfortable stays throughout, plus insight into communities adapting to the modern world.

 Hiking/Trekking, People & Culture